ibmresilient/resilient-community-apps/fn_jira/README.md

   `jira_label1` will be set to `inputs.jira_label` in the above example.

 ## Bidirectional sync with the poller
-If the poller is configured to run in the app.config, then SOAR cases that are linked to Jira issues will be updated when the linked Jira issue is changed.
+If the poller is configured in the app.config, then SOAR cases that are linked to Jira issues will be updated when the linked Jira issue is changed.
 The Jira issues are found when running the Jira search using the filters given in the app.config.
 Only Jira issues that meet the search requirements and have been updated within the polling_lookback time frame will be recieved from the search.
 The poller will update the following fields on SOAR cases: